revisit-studies/reVISit-studies.github.io/tutorials.md

 ```
-Save this file in the “basic-questionnaire-study” directory.
+Save this file in the “basic-questionnaire-study” directory -- one level above the "basic-questionnaire-study/assets" directory.

 Now, our study is almost set up to view.
 The last step is to make sure that the “global.json” file is set to find this new study.
-Navigate into the public/configs directory and open the “global.json” file.
+Open the "global.json" file in the "public" directory.

 Add the following code to the “configs” object: